-Tests: There will be two midterm tests during the semester on Oct.
-2 and Nov.
-6. The first covers fundamentals of data, descriptive statistics, correlation, and probability.
-The second covers sampling theory and hypothesis testing.
+Tests: There will a midterm examination on October 29.
 The final exam, scheduled for Dec.
-18, is comprehensive.
+17, is comprehensive.
 The tests are open-book, open-note.
 A calculator is a necessity, hopefully one with which you are familiar.
 Laptop computers are not permitted during the test.
 Mark your calendar now, because in fairness to other students, I cannot create make-up tests or reschedule tests for any one person.